 Symptoms of acute thyroiditis develop suddenly.
 Children have tenderness over the thyroid gland, and fever.
 In subacute thyroiditis, these symptoms are present but are less severe and may begin after a viral illness.
 Fever may last for several weeks.

 Thyroid storm is a rare, severe complication of hyperthyroidism and a life-threatening emergency.
 In thyroid storm, the thyroid gland becomes suddenly and extremely active.
 All body functions are accelerated to dangerously high levels.
 Symptoms in affected children include an extremely fast heart rate, high body temperature, high blood pressure, heart failure, and changes in mental status.
 This disorder can lead to coma and death.

-Doctors suspect the diagnosis of hyperthyroidism in infants whose mothers have active Graves disease or a history of Graves disease and high levels of thyroid-stimulating antibodies.
+In infants, doctors suspect the diagnosis of hyperthyroidism if the mother has active Graves disease or a history of Graves disease and high levels of thyroid-stimulating antibodies.
 To confirm the diagnosis, doctors do tests to determine levels of thyroid hormones in the blood (thyroid function tests).

 Infants who developed hyperthyroidism as a fetus may be severely affected if hyperthyroidism is not detected until birth.
 The space between their skull bones may close too soon (called craniosynostosis) and they may have intellectual disability, growth failure, and short stature.
 About 10 to 15% of infants may die.

 Infants who have neonatal Graves disease almost always recover within 6 months.
 If the mother did not take drugs that decrease the gland's production of thyroid hormones (antithyroid drugs) while pregnant, infants have hyperthyroidism at birth.
 If the mother is taking drugs, infants may not show symptoms of hyperthyroidism for about 3 to 7 days.